siddhesht795/sweepr/README.md

 #### 1\.
 Set your defaults (Recommended first step)

-Run the interactive wizard to set your preferred defaults (like `90` days).
+Run the interactive wizard to set your preferred defaults (like `90` days, or enabling permanent deletion).

 ```bash
 sweepr config